vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 It tells the myth

 of Tilottamā that we discussed above, pp. 498 f.
-When the nymph bows to Śiva’s southern appearance \( dakṣiṇāṁmūrtim

-. \), the face of the guru of the
+When the nymph bows to Śiva’s southern appearance \( dakṣiṇāṁmūrtiṁ\), the face of the guru of the

 gods \( mukhaṁsuraguros\) emerged, ‘possessed of the colour of a languid cloud laden with water, having a ferocious voice, with dreadful teeth shining \(in an open mouth\), and the corners of the eyes bloodshot and glittering’ \(SP 62.18–